Stat-Cook/deident/paper.md

 common ‘data masking transforms’ implemented in an open source language.

-This implementation of the “deident” methods is in R, chosen due to the increase adoption of open source software into the working practices of the NHS (driven by the growth on the NHS-R community and similar groups).
+This implementation of the “deident” methods is in R, chosen due to the increased adoption of open source software into the working practices of the NHS (driven by the growth on the NHS-R community and similar groups).
 However, the underlying specification, and implementation of the transforms can be ported to other languages.

-This package implements methods for de-identification via:
+This package was designed considering the ICO guidelines on anonymization (ICO 2012) and draws on pre-existing methodologies and naming conventions(Garfinkel 2015; Integrate.IO, n.d.).
+The package implemented de-identification via:

 -   pseudonymization – the consistent replacement of a string by a random string